 First we meet a bunch of pretty nurses, who wheel in a bunch of machines that go "PING!", which we're getting used to by now.
 The waiting area for this procedure is sort of cavernous, like an old 1970s nightclub turned into a radiology ward.
 Some very nice nurses come in, do some stuff with the machine that goes "PING!", stick some needles into Mr. B., which he accepts with a minimum of fuss, as he is starting to really identify with that old Esquire cover of Muhammad Ali

 .
-Then, in walks the neuroology fellow, a preposterously handsome Indian guy who looks like he just walked off the set of a prime time hospital show and thinks he's prepared to be the real thing.
-He's maybe twenty-five.
-He does the chatty thing to put the patient at ease, and Mr. B. finds out that he's a bass player, which gives them Something In Common, and so Mr. B. starts to relax just a bit.
+Then, in walks the neurology fellow, an Indian guy who is without a doubt the most gorgeous man on the planet.
+The nurses titter when he talks to them because he is so charismatic that a chorus of angels sings when he walks into the room.
+He looks like he just walked off the set of a prime time hospital show and thinks he's prepared to be the real thing.
+He looks maybe twenty-five.
+He does the chatty thing to put the patient at ease, and Steve finds out that he's a bass player, which gives them Something In Common, and so Steve starts to relax just a bit.
+This is good because he does not notice how I am gazing at the most gorgeous man on the planet.
 Then in walks the neurosurgeon, a Nice Jewish Boy with the serious and thoughtful demeanor of the president of the college chess club.
+The nurses don’t titter when he talks, which baffles me because he’s sort of cute too even if angels don’t sing when he walks into the room because he is clearly a Very Serious Young Man.
 He looks maybe nineteen, but carries himself with authority, and does such a good job of explaining the procedure so that I start to feel more comfortable leaving Mr. B.'s carotids in Dr. Chess Club's hands.
-Dr. Chess Club and the Jolly Good Fellow wheel Mr. B. off for an hour of God-knows-what, and I hang around this Studio 54-manqué, trying to work and hoping mightily that these teenagers in scrubs and white coats know what the hell they're doing.
+Dr. Chess Club and the Most Gorgeous Man on the Planet wheel Mr. B. off for an hour of God-knows-what, and I hang around for the next two hours, trying to work and hoping mightily that these teenagers in scrubs and white coats know what the hell they're doing.

 About an hour later, they bring a much-relieved Mr. Brilliant back, who says it wasn't nearly as bad as he expected, and Dr. Chess Club tells us that he had already scheduled Mr. B. for the full Dexter Morgan